stdex/xls-benchmarks/README.md

 CSV Benchmarks (PHP)
 ==========

-All CSV packages are managed by composer (minimum-stability=stable).
+All CSV packages are managed by composer.
 Tested with the latest stable version

 Tested packages
 -------